tokenika/tokenika.github.io/WarsawBlock.md

 * #### EOS roadmap

   * The project was started in Q1 2017, it was publicly announced in May 2017.
-  * Right now we have a MVP stage called *EOS Dawn*.
+  * Right now we have a MVP stage called *EOS Dawn 1.0*.
 You can run a standalone EOS node and play with smart-contracts using command line tools.
 Public testnet will be launched in December.
   * By the end of the year an EOS version featuring all major functionalities will be released.
 Only single-threaded execution will be supported at this stage.
   * Q1 & Q2 2018 will be devoted to testing and building development tools & documentation.
 During this phase you can starting building apps running on the testnet.
   * The EOS blockchain goes live in June 2018.
 Initially the assumption was that it would be launched as single-threaded and parallel execution would be added in the next stage, but according to the latest news parallel execution is going to be right from the start.